canonical/mlflow-operator/docs/tutorial/mlflow.rst

 This will take you to the MLflow User Interface (UI).

 .. note::
-   by default Charmed MLflow creates a `NodePort <https://kubernetes.io/docs/concepts/services-networking/service/#type-nodeport>`_ on port 31380 where you can access the MLflow UI.
+   By default, Charmed MLflow creates a `NodePort <https://kubernetes.io/docs/concepts/services-networking/service/#type-nodeport>`_ on port 31380, which you can use to access the MLflow UI.